 - Update the system repositories:

-$ sudo apt-get update && apt-get upgrade
+$ sudo apt update && sudo apt upgrade

-- Install the xrdp package:
+- Install the XRDP package:

-$ sudo apt-get install xrdp -y
+$ sudo apt install xrdp -y

-- Install tight vnc server:
+- Install tight VNC server:

 $ sudo apt-get install tightvncserver -y

-- start the xrdp service by using the command:
+- Start the XRDP service by using the command:

 $ sudo systemctl start xrdp

-- To start xrdp service at boot, use the enable command:
+To start XRDP service at boot, use the enable command:

 $ sudo systemctl enable xrdp

-Connecting from Linux client: Remmina, one such RDP client application is the best option to initiate RDP connection to Pi.
+Connecting from Linux client: Remmina, one such RDP client application is the best option to initiate an RDP connection to Pi.
 You can install the application by issuing the below command.
-It may take a couple of minutes depending on your system and internet speed.
+It may take a couple of minutes, depending on your system and internet speed.
 It works only on the GUI desktop environment.
 This is a very cool application.
 It can work as RDP, SSH, and VNC client.

 $ sudo apt-get install remmina, remmina-common, remmina-plugin-rdp